gbfrancisco/gbfrancisco.github.io/essays/questions-are-for-the-ignorant-not-for-the-lazy.md

 - At least attempt to solve what you are asking first (or know something about it)
 - Be precise and informative about your problem
-- Use meaningful, specific subject headers
+- Search for answers first before asking a question

-### At least have some knowledge regarding your question
+### At least have some knowledge regarding your question.

 According to Raymond,